rushfrisby/AppSecSSO/README.md

-# AppSecSSO
+# Appication Security and Single Sign On solution
-Cross platform application security and single sign on solution
+This project is a cross platform application security and single sign on solution written in .NET (Core)